gsoft-inc/wl-squide/docs/reference/runtime/runtime-instance.md

 ### Sort registered navigation items

 A `priority` property can be added to a navigation item to affect it's position in the menu.
-The priority algorithm is as follow:
+The sorting algorithm is as follow:

 - By default a navigation item have a priority of `0`.
 - If no navigation item have a priority, the items are positioned according to their registration order.